 It took years for me to find my way back to my art studio.
 I spent a lot of time and energy reconnecting with my creative Self, all while afraid that artist block will strike again.
+Finally, I made it!
+I overcame artist block and haven't hit it again ever since.
 Read my story here.

 What is an artist block?

 According to the Cambridge Dictionary, "crisis" means “a time of great disagreement, confusion, or suffering”.
 Without a doubt, there's a great deal of discomfort in it.
 A crisis, however, is more than just a loss of direction, values, or landmarks; it is more than just a "dark night of the soul."

 Let’s examine the Greek source of the English term “crisis”.
 The noun κρίσις (decision) comes from the verb κρίνω, which means “to distinguish, choose, or decide”.
 As a result, a crisis is a choosing moment, a turning point when there’s a possibility of falling and getting lost in the abyss, but also of deciding to get out of the rut and unlock your creative potential.